-Our club is always looking to grow its membership and the pool always proves a popular opportunity for non-members to learn!
+Our club is always looking to grow its membership and the reservoir always proves a popular opportunity for non-members to learn!
 If you wish to have a go please just turn up at 18:30 by the rowing club on the reservoir and speak to one of the people by the concrete steps into the water (no appointment is necessary).
 The first session is free.
 Thereafter we charge a temporary membership of £5.50 and there is no additional charge to borrow club kayaks and paddles.
-Obviously there are huge benefits to joining the club because you will get a £2 discount every time you come along.

 Unfortunately we are only able to accept two separate visits on a temporary membership before joining the club would be required.
 This is not Birmingham Canoe Clubs rules, but is governed by the British Canoe Union and Canoe England.